-Learners will remain on their benefit throughout the training and can access support with travel costs through the Jobcentre for the duration of the course.
+Students remain on their benefit throughout the training and in many cases can access support with travel costs through their Jobcentre for the duration of the course.

 Sector-based work academies are designed to help meet employers immediate and future recruitment needs as well as to recruit a workforce with the right skills to sustain and grow their business, and require no direct cost to the employer as these are covered by government funding.

 - Pre-employment training: This will be relevant to the needs of the business and sector, ensuring that learners looking for employment gain the appropriate skills to succeed in the workplace.
 The training is fully funded, with no direct costs to the employer, and will be delivered by our experienced tutors.

 - A work experience placement: This is of great benefit to both the learner and a business allowing the individual to develop their skills and have the opportunity to work in the real environment treated as a regular employee and to ensure they are suited for that specific vocation.